dimitri-nicolo/calico/maintenance/monitor/prometheus.md

 ---
-title: Monitor metrics for denied packets and storage
+title: Configure Prometheus
 description: Configure rules for alerts and denied packets, for persistent storage.
 canonical_url: /maintenance/monitor/prometheus
 ---

-#### Updating Denied Packets Rules
+### Updating Denied Packets Rules

 This is an example of how to modify the sample rule created by the sample manifest.
 The process of updating rules is the same as for user created rules (documented below).